Registration for Summer 2020 is now open!

 Participants will learn how to use all of the essential tools of a Makerspace, including 3D Printers, laser cutters, vinyl cutters, CNC machines, electronics, and hand/power tools.
 With the included starter pack of materials and a yearlong membership to the Makerspace, participants will have plenty of opportunities to practice new skills and will enjoy access to ongoing support from a dedicated and skilled staff.

 As part of the program, participants will complete all of the courses required to earn the Makerspace Coordinator Certificate.
 This certificate— currently the only one in California that is state-approved—is ideal for classified and certificated personnel at school sites, community center volunteers and employees, librarians and assistants, and anyone interested in becoming a creative and collaborative member of a makerspace.

 See the information below for upcoming registration dates, program information, and frequently-asked-questions.

 What’s Included in the Program Cost?

 - All of the (ten) courses required for the Makerspace Coordinator Certificate, including registration and enrollment fees, parking fees, and unit fees (approximately $800 value)

 - A one-year full-access membership to the Makerspace ($1400 value), including access to all equipment, specialized trainings, and on-demand staff support, along with members-only events and discounts

 - A materials starter pack (approximately $150 value), which includes all of the materials that you need to get started on various maker projects.

-- Twelve full days of face-to-face instruction (spread over over eight monthly 1.5 day-sessions), which includes hands-on design-oriented activities and basic training on all major makerspace machines
+- Nine to twelve full days of face-to-face instruction, which includes hands-on design-oriented activities and basic training on all major makerspace machines

 - Access to instructors and guest lecturers who are experts in their fields and have direct experience with Makerspace coordination